MohammedRashad/Hydra-ROV/README.md

         - Written in MikroC (MikroElectronica Embdedded C compiler)

+- Arduino App :

+        - Backup to PIC Microcontroller
+        - Simple sketch to recieve data on serial port and process data
+        - Envoking actions according to sent data
 =============================================================

 Code is available for educational purposes and you may re-use it according to the terms of the license.